-Emerald Mining In Brazil
+Emerald Mining in Brazil

-“In respect to gem beryls, Minas Gerais is the world’s most important producer, surpassing all other countries both in terms of the largest production sustained over several centuries and in quality (with the notable exception of pink beryls, the finest of which stem from Madagascar).”
+According to Sinkankas (1981): “In respect to gem beryls, Minas Gerais is the world’s most important producer, surpassing all other countries both in terms of the largest production sustained over several centuries and in quality (with the notable exception of pink beryls, the finest of which stem from Madagascar).”

 Since the 1970s, Brazil has served as one of the few consistent sources of gem-quality emeralds in the world.
 Due to Brazilian emeralds being referred to as green beryl until certification by the AGTA (American Gem Trade Association) in the 1960s, there are perceptions of them being lower quality than the Colombian emeralds.
 Emerald quality is not determined by source, but the individual gem.
 E1356 | medium | play | left | “Emerald ID: E1356 – Weight: 3.85 Carats – Origin: Brazil”